vesln/bot/Readme.md

 ## Features

 - You can have fun when you are bored.
-- You can make better Twitter/Facebook statuses. :D
+- Now you can have better Twitter/Facebook statuses. :D

 ## Synopsis